kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 	- We long rested, Valindra and I kept watch.
 		- Rem had a dream.
 Urge to run, on all fours.
 Feels right, like it's always been natural.
 		- Rem's hair has grown an inch and he has an inch of facial hair.
+	- I sent Lord Aaron a message about Jonas's cure and